StefanoBlando/StefanoBlando/README.md

 *Economist × Data Scientist | Bridging Theory and Practice*

 I develop robust statistical methods and AI frameworks for decision-making under uncertainty, with applications in economics, finance, and complex systems.
-Currently applying for PhD programs in Decision Analytics and Systems Science.

 ---